top of page

 LavenhamAugust6_040-364x267.jpg

-Gayer-Anderson donated part of the collection of Egyptian antiquities to Fitzwilliam Museum in Cambridge.
+Gayer-Anderson donated part of his collection of Egyptian antiquities to the Fitzwilliam Museum in Cambridge.
 The artefacts arrived between 1943 and 1949.

 Little Hall, the Tudor house of